fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-PassThrough port determines whether all requests
+PassThrough port determines whether to accept all requests instantaneously

 </dd>
 </dl>